ICRAR/daliuge/docs/_intro.rst

-The Data Flow Management System (DFMS) prototype represents the **execution framework** of Science Data Process (SDP) element of the Square Kilometer Array (SKA) observatory.
+The Data Flow Management System (DFMS) prototype represents the **execution framework** of the Science Data Processor (SDP) element of the Square Kilometer Array (SKA) observatory.
 DFMS aims to provide a distributed data management platform and a scalable pipeline execution environment to support continuous, soft real-time, data-intensive processing for producing SKA science ready products. ::